rctl/software-development-rules/README.md

 [8] Automate deployment

 > Require at maximum one user interaction to publish to production (ex. accepting a pull request).
 Other steps can be automated.

+[9] CYOC (Create Your Own Class)

+> To avoid conflicts and to structure your code, create your own class when working on a feature.
+Avoid shared workspaces.